emberian/cargo-lite/README.rst

-``cargo-lite`` is an interim package manager for Rust that is sloppily designed and implemented, intended to have something that "just works" until we get a proper package manager.
+``cargo-lite`` is an interim package manager for Rust that is sloppily designed and implemented, intended to have something that "just works" until there is a package manager that works reliably and well.
 It depends on sh_, docopt, and toml.
 This isn't intended to grow into a production-quality package manager.

 What does it do?
 It fetches dependencies and builds them.
 Eventually it will be able to update deps by fetching from hg/git, and also when rustc version